 Coastal waters are dynamic and changing environments.
 Monitoring and measuring water depth is crucial for the safety of navigation and the integrated coastal zone management (ICZM).
 Deriving bathymetry from satellite has key benefits being more cost effective, available for remote and inaccessible areas and quicker to delivery than traditional methods.

-ARGANS has developed innovative methodologies for generating IHO-compliant nautical charts derived from satellite multi-spectral images processed using an adaptive look-up table physics-based inversion technique pioneered by Dr John Hedley, one of our collaborators, under contract to the French Hydrographical & Oceanographic Office (SHOM).
+ARGANS has developed innovative methodologies for generating IHO-compliant nautical charts derived from satellite multi-spectral images processed using an adaptive look-up table physics-based inversion technique, with the assistance of one of our collaborators, under contract to the French Hydrographical & Oceanographic Office (SHOM).

 European Commission project (www.sensyf.eu) delivering scalable, cloud-based processing, ease of access to Copernicus data and sandbox for developing services.
 ARGANS service was an industrialised version of the DIMITRI optical sensor inter-comparison and analysis tool [2013-2015].